facelessuser/label-bot/README.md

 - Label Bot can mark a pull requests with additional tags based on glob patterns.
 If a file matches a glob pattern, it is assigned the associated label(s).

+## Can I Use It?

+Sure, you'll need to fork it and deploy it on Heroku, or host it somewhere else if desired.
+There is no publicly available bot on the marketplace.

+1. Make sure to set the `GH_BOT` environmental variable in your environment. `GH_BOT` should be the name of the GitHub user the bot is operating as.
+2. Also make sure you set `GH_AUTH` variable which is the access token by which the bot user is authenticated.
+   Normally `repo` privileges are sufficient.
+Learn how to setup an [access token][access] by checking out the documentation.
+3. Setup a webhook in your repository.
+Point the URL to your running app.
+Ensure it sends data via JSON.
+Use a token with high entropy and make sure it is used by your webhook and assigned to `GH_SECRET` in your app environment.
+Lastly, make sure the webhook sends requests for `issues`, `push`, and `pull_request` events.
+4. If you are using a separate bot account to communicate with your repos, you may have to add the bot as a collaborator.

 ## Triage Labels

 Label Bot will mark new issue with `triage` and new pulls with `needs-review`.
 In addition, when a pull request is